DIGImend/digimend.github.io/support/howto/apps/inkscape/index.md

 ---
 title: Tablet setup in Inkscape
+summary: How to setup a tablet to work in Inkscape
 ---
 An Open Source vector graphics editor, with capabilities similar to Illustrator, CorelDraw, or Xara X, using the W3C standard Scalable